-Place the cauldron near a window to ensure some ventilation in the room.
+Place the DIY cauldron near a window to ensure some ventilation in the room.
 Use about 1/2 gallon of water to each pound of dry ice for the best results.
-If you add too much or too little water, it doesn’t make as much cool smoke or create the desired foggy effect.
+If you add too much or too little water, it doesn't make as much cool smoke or create the desired foggy effect.
 Measure the thickness of the total amount of dry ice you plan to use and select a cauldron with a depth three times that measurement.
 This allows the smoke to puddle in the cauldron before spilling over its edges.

 Send the Smoke Along the Floor

-The smoke or fog created by dry ice or a fog machine disappears in just a few feet.
-To carry the effect throughout the room, set a small fan behind the cauldron – where it won’t be seen – to help spread the smoke along the floor.
+The smoke or fog created by a dry ice cauldron or a fog machine disappears in just a few feet.
+To carry the effect throughout the room, set a small fan behind the cauldron – where it won't be seen – to help spread the smoke along the floor.
 When using dry ice, if the water becomes infused with too much of the carbon dioxide, the smoky or fog effects diminish significantly.
 Add fresh water periodically and replenish the dry ice as needed to keep the effect going.

 How Dry Ice Works

 As a solid mass of carbon dioxide, after you remove the packaging from dry ice – available at most grocery stores – set it carefully in an appropriately sized cauldron while wearing hand protection.
 When water is mixed with frozen carbon dioxide, a heavy vapor composed of water and the CO2 develops.
 Because the vapor is heavier than air, it pours over the sides of the container and hovers just above the floor.